nguyenpham/ocgdb/README.md

 ## Moves fields
 All moves of a game could be stored in some forms in some specific fields as the below:

-- Moves: all moves including all other information such as comments are stored as a single string.
+- Moves: type TEXT; all moves including all other information such as comments are stored as a single string.
 For example:
   ```1.c4 e5 2.Nc3 Bb4 {A21: English, Kramnik-Shirov counterattack} 3.Nd5 Be7 4.Nxe7 Nxe7 5.d4 exd4 6.Qxd4 O-O 1/2-1/2```

-- Moves2: each move is encoded as 2 bytes.
+- Moves2: type BLOB; each move is encoded as 2 bytes.
 The encode for chess: ```from | dest << 6 | promotion << 12```
-- Moves1: each move (except Queen move) is encoded as a 1 byte when a Queen move is encoded as 2 bytes
+- Moves1: type BLOB; each move (except Queen move) is encoded as a 1 byte when a Queen move is encoded as 2 bytes

 All moves (of a game) in Moves1/Moves2 are stored as a binary array and then saved into the database as a blob.

 The algorithms of Moves and Moves2 are very simple, developers can easily encode and decode using their own code.

 In contrast, the algorithm of Moves1 is quite complicated, deeply integrated into our code/library.
 It is not easy for developers to write their own encode/decode.
-Even Moves1 can create the smallest databases, consider using Moves and/or Moves2 instead, just for being easy to use by other libraries.
+Even Moves1 can create the smallest databases, users should consider using Moves and/or Moves2 instead, just for being easy to use by other libraries.

 ## Converting speed